Hodgkin family: Howard Hodgkin

-Sir Gordon Howard Eliot Hodgkin (1932 – 2017) was a British painter.
+Sir Gordon Howard Eliot Hodgkin CH CBE (1932 – 2017) was a British painter.

 Joanna Hodgkin

 Joanna Hodgkin (born 1947) is a British novelist known primarily for mysteries who has published under both her maiden name Joanna Hodgkin and her married name Joanna Hines.
 She is also the biographer of her mother, Nancy Isobel Myers, who was the much-abused first wife of the writer Lawrence Durrell.

 Jonathan Hodgkin

 Jonathan Alan Hodgkin (born 1949) is a British biochemist, Professor of Genetics at the University of Oxford, and an emeritus fellow of Keble College, Oxford.